-Poor hydro hits profits at Bosnia’s two power utilities5.
-September 2014. / SEE Energy News
+Poor hydro hits profits at Bosnia’s two power utilities, SEE Energy News

 Bosnia’s top power utility EPBiH’s first-half profit fell nearly 60 percent to 9 million Bosnian marka ($6.08 million) due to flood-hit hydro power output that lifted costs.